-Hub and spoke hospitals from the SIREN network who are participating in the ICECAP trial will be eligible for participation in POST-ICECAP.
-Approximately 50 hospitals are anticipated to enroll an average of 5 subjects per year.
+Hub and spoke hospitals from the SIREN network who are using targeted temperature management, whether or not they are participating in ICECAP, will be eligible for participation in POST-ICECAP.
+At least50 hospitals are anticipated to enroll an average of 5 subjects per year.
 The enrollment period is anticipated to be 4 years (estimated accrual rate of 21 subjects per month).